Whitey Ford Rookie Card Value Guide

 Strikeouts:

-His legacy as one of baseball's greatest pitchers continues to fuel interest in his rookie card.
+1961 Ford's legacy as one of the greatest pitchers in baseball history cements his cards' value.

 -